Lokeshg012/Email-automation-agent/README.md

 ---

-### Made with 💀 by someone who's tired of sending emails manually
+### Made by someone who's tired of sending emails manually

 **P.S.** Don't forget to star this repo if it saves your sanity.
 Or don't.
 I'm not your boss.